MSc Global Urban Development and Planning / Course details

 Course unit details:

-This module gives you the opportunity to study planning, development and regeneration in a continental European City.
-You first learn about the broader institutional setting within a European context (structural aid, regional development funding etc.) and the country specific context of your fieldtrip location.
+This module gives you the opportunity to study planning, development and regeneration in a international City.
+You first learn about the broader institutional setting within a specific country (government structures and funding, policy context and regional development funding etc.) and the country specific context of your fieldtrip location.

 The main purpose of the module is a fieldtrip to a specific city – region, including: